 Please read the information on our methodology page and in the firm questionnaire.

-Q12: For contentious work, should we still provide a case study even if our client lost the case in court or the IP office?
+Q13: For disputes work, should we still provide a case study even if our client lost the case in court or the IP office?

 A: Yes.
 It does not matter if your client lost or won the dispute.
 Losing a case does not affect your firm’s ratings score.
 We are particularly interested in learning how active your firm is, the quality of its services, and the level and breadth of the work you do.